What is Hydrolyzed Collagen and Why Are People Adding It to Everything?

 Collagen is the largest and most abundant protein in the body.
 It forms the connective tissue in your skin, hair, nails, bones and joints.
 Unless you regularly devour organ meats and spend hours preparing bone broth, you likely need more collagen in your diet.

 That’s where hydrolyzed collagen powder comes in.
-This popular protein supplement is an easy way to add more collagen to your diet because it’s flavorless, odorless and mixes so easily with pretty much any liquid—and it’s all thanks to that hydrolyzing process.
+This popular supplement is an easy way to add more collagen to your diet because it’s flavorless, odorless and mixes so easily with pretty much any liquid—and it’s all thanks to that hydrolyzing process.

 The science of hydrolysis